E3SM-Project/e3sm_diags/docs/html/_sources/index.rst.txt

 Input Data Requirement
 ----------------------

-The software runs with climatology datasets.
+For versions ealier than v1.6.0, the software runs with climatology datasets.
 The E3SM output on native grid needs to be regridded/remapped first and split to climo files.
 Please see instructions on
 `Generate, Regrid, and Split Climatologies (climo files) with ncclimo and ncremap <https://acme-climate.atlassian.net/wiki/spaces/SIM/pages/31129737/Generate+Regrid+and+Split+Climatologies+climo+files+with+ncclimo+and+ncremap>`_.

 In addition the file names should following certain pattern to be readable.
 The filename should start with model name and the season name as following: